 Award Process and Timing

-Increasing diversity amongst the global population of engineers is a well-documented challenge that Airbus, the GEDC and UNESCO are committed to addressing.
-As in the past, this year’s finalist projects were selected for their potential to be scaled up or replicated elsewhere.
-Airbus are proud to announce the launch of an e-book dedicated to the Diversity Award’s most successful initiatives, to share the valuable insights which will inspire others to take action.
+Increasing diversity amongst the global population of engineers is a well-documented challenge that Airbus and the GEDC are committed to addressing.
+The previous finalist projects were selected for their potential to be scaled up or replicated elsewhere.
+In 2018, Airbus launched an e-book dedicated to the Diversity Award’s most successful initiatives, to share the valuable insights which will inspire others to take action.

-This e-book aims to showcase the outstanding initiatives selected for the Diversity Award shortlist between 2013 and 2018 and to celebrate the achievements of the individuals and teams behind them.
+This e-book showcases the outstanding initiatives selected for the Diversity Award shortlist between 2013 and 2018 and celebrates the achievements of the individuals and teams behind them.

-Together, Airbus, the GEDC and UNESCO want to recognise exceptional efforts to increase diversity and inclusion around the world and inspire others to replicate leading initiatives in their own institutions.
+Together, Airbus and the GEDC want to recognise exceptional efforts to increase diversity and inclusion around the world and inspire others to replicate leading initiatives in their own institutions.
 We hope that the visibility gained from publication within this e-book will support the continuation of the great work of these cutting-edge projects. www.airbusgedcdiversityaward.com

 Check out the Diversity Award e-book